Economic Recovery Resources for Utah Communities

 Follow all Federal and State health guidelines for your city employees and offices.

-GOED has launched the Utah Leads Together Small Bridge Loan Program for small businesses.
+GOED's Utah Leads Together Small Bridge Loan Program for small businesses is currently fully subscribed.
 More here.

 The state's clearinghouse for all COVID-19 information is coronavirus.utah.gov